 The Board held a public comment that commenced on June 12, 2024.
 The plan was posted for the 30-day public comment period as of August 2, 2024 and encouraged the community to provide feedback on the aspects, direction and planned activities of the MWSE for this new Four-year WIOA Regional and Local Plan.
 The Plan was available on the MWSE website with notices of the plan comment period being sent via email and virtual newsletter submissions.
+As of September 6, 2024, no comments were received.
 Partner organizations were surveyed to get their feedback on the plan, and their input was incorporated into the plan.